 In the 2014 anniversary book and exhibition “100 years of MPI: minds in motion” ( ISBN 9 783000 459771 ISBN 9 783000 458255), the Institute commemorated this tragic history.
 The current directors Moritz Helmstaedter, Gilles Laurent and Erin Schuman and directors emeritus Heinz Wässle and Wolf Singer state that:

 "We believe it is essential to expose this grim history.

 We commit to never allowing it to be forgotten."

-In the beginning of this year, the journal Science reported about the events taking place during the Third Reich period and mentioned that the Max Planck Society appointed a committee of experts to investigate the activities of former scientists of the Kaiser Wilhelm Society during the Nazi era and the exploitation of human material by scientists of its predecessor (Max Planck Society) even after WWII.
+In the beginning of 2017, the journal Science reported about the events taking place during the Third Reich period and mentioned that the Max Planck Society appointed a committee of experts to investigate the activities of former scientists of the Kaiser Wilhelm Society during the Nazi era and the exploitation of human material by scientists of its predecessor (Max Planck Society) even after WWII.

 In June 2017, Heinz Wässle's investigations regarding the Hallervorden H-Serie were published in the historical journal Endeavour: Wässle, H. (2017).
 A collection of brain sections of „euthanasia“ victims: The Series H of Julius Hallervorden.
 Endeavour 41: 166-175.
 (June 21, 2017) Direct link to the paper